• Skip to primary navigation

 People often ask what's the difference between a sauce, a purée, and a coulis.
 Although they can be very similar, it's all in the details and mostly boils down to refinement as I've outlined below.
 See the photos below for examples of strawberry purée vs. strawberry coulis vs. strawberry sauce.

 • Purée.
 To process food by mashing, straining, or chopping it very finely in order to make it a smooth paste or consistency.
-Can also be a product produced using this technique like Boiron fruit purée as one example.
+Can also be a product produced using this technique, like Boiron fruit purée, for example.
 Purée can use raw or cooked ingredients.

 a spoon in the jar with homemade strawberry blood orange sauce.